Window State Components

 Overview

-The window state components can save and restore a window's size, position and state (minimized, maximized or normal) between program executions.
+The Window State Components can save and restore a window's size, position and state between program executions.
 Three components are provided that use different means of storing the information.
 They are:

 TPJWdwState